solarwinds/solarwinds-apm-node/README.md

 The `solarwinds-apm` module provides [SolarWinds](https://www.solarwinds.com) instrumentation for Node.js.

 It supports most commonly used databases, frameworks, and packages automatically.
-An API allows anything to be instrumented.
+An API (a.k.a Custom SDK) allows anything to be instrumented.
 A [SolarWinds](https://www.solarwinds.com) account is required to view traces & metrics.
-Accounts are [free](https://www.solarwinds.com) for development and testing use.
-For production usage a [free trial](https://www.solarwinds.com) is a great way to start.

 ## Dependencies